 What you need to know:

-- Edfinancial Services was one of five loan servicers awarded a contract by the Department of Education in 2020 to service federal student loans going forward.
+• Edfinancial Services is one of five loan servicers awarded a new contract by the Department of Education to service federal student loans beginning in 2024.

-- It was one of only two previous federal loan servicers (the other being MOHELA) that was awarded a new contract.
+• It is one of the “Big 4” previous federal loan servicers that was awarded a new contract.
+Others include MOHELA, Nelnet and Aidvantage.

-- Edfinancial Services ranked fourth on Student Loan Planner’s list of best federal loan servicers.
+• Edfinancial Services ranks second on Student Loan Planner®’s list of best federal loan servicers.

 Edfinancial Services is one of five loan servicers chosen by the U.S. Department of Education to service more than 68 million student loan borrowers.
-Based in Knoxville, Tennessee, Edfinancial Services is not new to servicing federal loans because it was already awarded a similar contract in 2012.
-That doesn’t mean it’s necessarily a good loan servicer, though.
+Based in Knoxville, Tennessee, Edfinancial Services is not new to servicing federal loans because it was awarded similar contracts since 2012.
+That doesn’t mean it's necessarily a good loan servicer, though.

 Here’s a detailed look at Edfinancial student loan servicing and what you should be aware of if it’s your new loan servicer.